MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-In this exercise you will create an ASP.NET Core MVC controller to display the poll results.
+In this exercise, you will create an ASP.NET Core MVC controller to display the poll results.

 The main tasks for this exercise are as follows: